AlkenD/starlight/docs-i18n-tracker/README.md

 # docs-i18n-tracker

-This folder contains scripts for generating a single-page dashboard tracking translation progress of pages in the Starlight docs site.
+This folder contains scripts for generating a single-page dashboard tracking translation progress of pages in the Starstruck docs site.

 You can build the page locally by moving to this directory and running `pnpm build`.